I have a medical question about my child, what should I do?

 - Your message will be handled by a phone nurse who will return your call as soon as they are able.
 Please know that our call volume can be very high at times and we do our best to return the calls promptly.
-All phone calls after 4:30 pm will be returned before the end of the day.
+All phone calls after 4:30 pm will be returned the following business day.

-- If you do miss the nurse’s call, she will leave a voicemail asking you to call back.
+- If you do miss the nurse’s call, the nurse will leave a voicemail asking you to call back.
 At this time we will attempt to page the nurse.
-However, there are times when the nurse is not available to pick up these paged calls, if this happens, we will let the nurse know that you returned her call and she will call you back as soon as she is able.
+However, there are times when the nurse is not available to pick up these paged calls, if this happens, we will let the nurse know that you returned the call and the nurse will call you back as soon as they are able.

 Also, be sure to check out our website: www.premierforkids.com.
 We have partnered with Pediatric Web to bring you a quick symptom and a quick medicine/dosage guide.

-What should I do if I have a medical question and your office is closed?
+What should I do if I have a medical question and the office is closed?

 We offer triage services through Children’s Mercy in the event that you need urgent assistance when we are not in the office.
 You may follow the prompts from our primary phone number to be connected to this line.
-There will be a fee assessed for using this service.
+There will be a $5 fee assessed for using this service.
 We share in the cost with the families, as Children’s Mercy charges our office for each phone call they receive from our patients.

 Can I speak directly to my doctor over the phone?